terracenter/gentoo_install/README.md

 ### Configuring crypttab

 Warning!!!
-As we don't have encrypted partitions other than root which must be mounted by systemd before the whole system start we don't need to set it up there, so, our crypttab must be empty.
+As we don't have encrypted partitions other than root, which the `systemd` must mount before the whole system start, we don't need to set it up there, so our `crypttab` must be empty.

 ### Configuring mtab

-In the past some utilities wrote information (like mount options) into /etc/mtab and thus it was supposed to be a regular file.
+In the past, some utilities wrote information (like mount options) into `/etc/mtab`; thus, it was supposed to be a regular file.
 Nowadays all software is supposed to avoid this problem.
 Still, before switching the file to become a symbolic link to /proc/self/mounts.

 To create the symlink, run: